bidon-io/bidon_sdk_ios/docs/ad-formats/rewarded.md

 # Rewarded Ads

+This page is describes how to implement rewarded ads though the BidOn SDK.

 ## Loading an Rewarded Ad

 To load an interstitial ad, instantiate an `BDNRewardedAd` with `placement` configured in the app settings.
 Implement `BDNRewardedAdDelegate` that you are notified when your ad is ready and of other ad-related events.
 In the load method you will need to specify the pricefloor.
 This argument can be ad revenue value from mediaton.